-- 1) The school determines the Title IV financial aid that has been disbursed to your account versus the amount of Title IV financial aid that could have been disbursed to your account.
+- 1) The school determines the Title IV financial aid that has been disbursed to the account versus the amount of Title IV financial aid that could have been disbursed to the account.
 In most cases, the full amount of aid will have disbursed.
-In the instance that your aid has not been disbursed you may be eligible for a post-withdrawal disbursement. - 2) The school determines the amount of time you attended versus the total days in the quarter.
-Breaks of five or more days during the quarter are removed from the total days.
+In the instance that aid has not been disbursed then the student may be eligible for a post-withdrawal disbursement. - 2) The school determines the amount of time attended versus the total days in the term.
+Breaks of five or more days during the termare removed from the total days.
 The calculation is represented as a percentage of aid the student has earned. - 3) The school multiplies the percentage of aid earned by the total amount of disbursed aid and aid that could have disbursed.
 This is the amount of aid the student has earned.

 - 4) The school takes the amount of aid the student has earned and subtracts it from the total aid disbursed for the student.
-This is the amount of aid the student has not earned.

-- 5) Any funds not earned will be returned no later than 45 days from the determination of a student's withdrawal in the in the following order:

-- 1. Federal Unsubsidized Direct Loan

-- 2. Federal Subsidized Direct Loan

-- 3. Federal Perkins Loan

-- 4. Federal Direct PLUS Loan

-- 5. Federal Pell Grant

-- 6. Federal Supplemental Educational Opportunity Grant

-- 7. Other Title IV Aid

-6) If a student withdraws before completing 60% of the quarter, a bill will be mailed to the student for any balance due to the return financial aid funds.
+This is the amount of aid the student has not earned. - 5) Any funds not earned will be returned no later than 45 days from the determination of a student's withdrawal in the in the following order: - 1.
+Federal Unsubsidized Direct Loan - 2.
+Federal Subsidized Direct Loan - 3.
+Federal Direct PLUS Loan (parent or graduate) - 4.
+Federal Pell Grant - 5.
+Iraq and Afghanistan Service Grant - 6.
+Federal Supplemental Educational Opportunity Grant - 6) If a student withdraws before completing 60% of the term, a bill will be mailed to the student for any balance due to the return of financial aid funds.